 Whittingham C. of E. Primary School fully recognises the responsibility it has to have arrangements about safeguarding and promoting the welfare of children.
 Through their day to day contact with children and direct work with families, our staff have a crucial role to play in noticing indicators of possible abuse or neglect.
 We have a duty to care for the children in our school and in referring concerns to the appropriate agency.
 We will follow the procedures set out in Interagency Procedures produced by the Northumberland Safeguarding Children Board,

-All volunteers who offer to help out in school or on trips out of school are
+All volunteers who offer to help out in school or on trips out of school are required to be cleared by the Disclosure & Barring Service (DBS) if they have unsupervised access to children.

 Access to Information